juanburgos/100-days-of-code/log.md

 Days of JavaScript update: Learned about Random Number Generation, Control Statements, Conditionals & Logic, Comparators and Equality, and combined everything to make an better version of the BMI Calculator. 👨🏻‍💻🙌🏻#BeerTime

+### Day17  #100DaysOfCode

+Practicing If-Else, Arrays and While Loops in #JavaScript.
+BMI Calc, prompt that checks if your name is on the guest list, and a function that plays the #FizzBuzz game. 👨🏻‍💻🙌🏻

 ### Day  #100DaysOfCode